 Orders

-Goods or services are relevant to HLH’s needs, and are procured at an appropriate price and quality from an approved contract supplier;Timesheets and overtime claims
+Goods or services are relevant to HLH’s needs, and are procured at an appropriate price and quality from an approved contract supplier;

+Purchase & Fuel Cards

+Goods or services are relevant to HLH’s needs, and are procured at an appropriate price and quality, and that the transaction has been carried out in accordance with specific guidelines pertaining to the cards.

+Timesheets and overtime claims

 The hours stated are actually worked by HLH employee concerned, have not been previously paid, and are in accordance with a contract of employment.
 Overtime claims comply with the terms of HLH’s Overtime Working and Flexible Work Hours Policies;